RyanSharp/billing-dashboard/README.md

 # Billing Dashboard
 ## What is this
 This is currently very much in progress.
-At a time, I had a number of applications that required the handling of invoicing and payment operations, so this was born out of a desire to unify that process with a single platform and oauth connections.
+At the time, I had a number of applications that required the handling of invoicing and payment operations, so this was born out of a desire to unify that process with a single platform and oauth connections.

 ## How it works
 The application is built with a node/express/mongo backend and a reactjs frontend.
 It is a very simple application for handling the creation of new invoices, passing those invoices onto the client, and for now, connecting with paypal as the primary payment processor.